Skip to Main Content

 One question which arises is whether the owner knows of the hazard.
 For example, it might be created by another visitor, such as a customer in a grocery store who drops a gallon of milk.
 Under the law, property owners don’t need actual knowledge.
 It’s enough that they “should” know a hazard exists if it occurs regularly or if a reasonable owner would have discovered it.

-As part of our services, we can:
+As part of our personal injury services for slip and fall accident victims in Roseville, we can:

 • Collect evidence.
 We might bolster a case by searching for security video of the accident, or we will gather evidence to show the full extent of your injuries.